YacineQbr/Cyclistic_Bike-Share/README.md

 * Errors and Typos: Incorrect or misspelled entries.
 * Non-printable Characters: Hidden characters that may cause issues

-After cleaning and organizing data, I saved a copy for each CSV file as XLS under a subfolder named XLS.

 ### Phase 4: Analyze

+There were over 5 million records, making the use of spreadsheets impractical for data cleaning.
+Faced with two choices, SQL and R, I was a little familir with both of them.
+Given my penchant for learning new programming languages as a new Data Analyst, I saw this as a valuable chance to acquire R skills.
+Consequently, I opted for R.

 **1.1.
 RStudio:**